approvals/ApprovalTests.cpp/doc/AllCustomizations.md

 ## Reporters - how test failures are shown

 See [Reporters](/doc/Reporters.md#top) to control how test failures are shown.
 This is typically done by showing a diff tool.

+## Scrubbers - non-deterministic output

+See [Scrubbers](/doc/explanations/Scrubbers.md#top) for various ways to deal with non-deterministic output.

 ---